cs1302uga/cs1302-api-app/README.md

 ### No use of the `openStream()` or similar methods in `URL`

-You may NOT use or mention the `openStream()`, `openConnection()` and `getContent()` methods provided by the `java.net.URL` class nor should you use or mention `HttpURLConnection`.
+You may NOT use or mention the `openStream()`, `openConnection()` and `getContent()` methods provided by the `java.net.URL` class nor should you use or mention `java.net.HttpURLConnection`.
 If you need to access web content, then use the `HttpClient`, `HttpRequest`, and `HttpResponse<T>` types in the `java.net.http` package as described in the [HTTP reading](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/web/http.md).
 Use of